ncsa/archi_tools/README.md

 ### Software Installation

 The software is in an early state.
-Early users are managers using macs.
-Since 2.7 is shipped with the current macos, The primary version of python used is 2.7, Efforts are made to accommodate python 3, but testing is not normally done on python 3.
+Early users are managers using Apple Macintosh computers.
+Since 2.7 is shipped with the current MacOS, the primary version of python used is 2.7.
+Efforts are made to accommodate Python 3, but testing is not generally done on Python 3.

-Also, efforts are current made to package all the underpinnings as copied into the archi_tool package.
+Also, efforts are currently made to package all the underpinnings as copied into the archi_tool package.

-However, you wil need to install the following packages
+However, the following packages must be installed for proper operation of the tools:

 * xlsxwriter
 * openpyxl
 * lxml

-At the current level of development the archi_tool software is run from the directory holding the software.
+At the current level of development, the archi_tool software is run from the directory holding the software.
 Archi_tool software is distributed via git as follows: